-One of the big concerns for marketers and respective IT folks around this time is a surge in traffic.
-Many websites can see multiple-times the traffic that is standard during other times of the year, and it all happens over the course of a few days.
+One of the biggest concerns for marketers and respective IT folks around this holiday is a surge in traffic.
+Many websites see double or triple the amount of traffic they get during other times of the year, and it all happens over the course of a few days.
 So how do you ensure your website is ready for all of the impending visitors?

 If you utilize a Content Delivery Network (CDN), check with your IT team to ensure they have reached out to the CDN provider and planned for the increased traffic.

-If you have any images -- especially on your homepage and popular product pages -- make sure they are sized appropriately.
-For example, if you uploaded a high resolution image of one of your products, but it's only displaying as 500 x 500 on the page, the browser still has to load the entire original image.
+If you have any images — especially on your homepage and popular product pages — make sure they are sized appropriately.
+For example, say you uploaded a large, high resolution image of one of your products.
+Even if it's only displaying as 500 x 500 pixels on the page, the browser still has to load the entire original image.

-If you don't have time to check through your entire site, we'd recommend at least going through your homepage and your top product pages to ensure they are optimized.
-For more tips and tools to help you reduce your images, check out this post on page weight from my colleague, Carly.
+If you don't have time to check through your entire site, we'd recommend at least going through the images on your homepage and top product pages to ensure they are optimized.

 Third-party snippets that display content from another service take up valuable time to load.
 If you have any scripts on your website from a service that you're no longer using, remove them.
 To do so, talk to your IT team about ensuring these are no longer on your website.